wzuz/Sakura/README.md

 ## 📦 Manual Installation

 1. Install [ChatTriggers](https://chattrigger.com/)
+2. Install Vigilance and PogData by doing `/ct import vigilance` and `/ct import pogdata`.
+Alternatively check `/ct modules` to see if they are already installed.
-2. Download the latest release and extract it in your modules folder
+3. Download the latest release and extract it in your modules folder
-3. Run `/ct reload`
+4. Run `/ct reload`
-4. Run `/sakura` or `/sk` to open the GUI
+5. Run `/sakura` or `/sk` to open the GUI

 Instalation via `/ct import` will be implemented once more features are added (maybe).